St George's Park National Football Centre: History

 Originally part of Needwood Forest, the hunting grounds were developed by the Berkeley family in the 13th century.
 After passing into the hands of the crown, in the 1700s the lease again became owned by private individuals.
 Passing to the Bass family in 1850, the country house was redeveloped in the 1870s, after which an extensive horse racing stud was developed.
 After the death of Sir William Bass, 2nd Baronet in 1952, the estate was sold off and the house demolished.

 Purchase and planning

+In August 1972 a FA national coaching centre was planned at Annesley Hall, Nottinghamshire.

+By January 1976, the FA had lost interest in Annesley Hall, and was looking at the British campus of Ambassador College at Hanstead House in Hertfordshire, owned by the Radio Church of God.
+This Hertfordshire site was later bought by the Central Electricity Generating Board as a training centre.
+The FA bought Annesley Hall around 1974.
+The FA sold 120 acres of Annesley Hall around 1977.
+It would cost around £5m to develop the Annesley site.

+In November 1976 the Sports Council said it would fund a £1.25m centre at Shropshire.
+By November 1977, the FA would contribute £500,000 to the new site in Shropshire.
+Construction would start in October 1978, to finish in mid-1980, with two new pitches, and a synthetic pitch, and a three-storey building for 80 people.
+The Duke of Kent opened the £3m new training centre and £1m residential block, known as Kent Hall on Thursday April 9 1981.

 Before the proposed development, the FA had two streams of development facilities: